hilbix/tino/howto/build.md

 Clean build environment?

 - See https://wiki.debian.org/mk-sbuild
+  - **WARNING!** You will lose all your edits in the `schroot`s which are based on this.
+See below "Clean development environment".
 - `mk-sbuild --vg=vgname buster` (as this unpriviliged user) to create a `schroot` on LVM2 VG `vgname` with Debian Release `buster`
   - **WARNING!**  This adds the User to the `schroot` group, which means, the User can become `root` on the `schroot`s without any password.
   - 5GB for the LV, which becomes the master for the snapshots